Fill in the ESA capability for work form

 You might automatically have LCW if you:

-- only have 6 months left to live
+- only have a year left to live

 - can’t work because you’ve been in contact with an infection or contamination listed under public health laws

 - have some kinds of serious illness, including cancer